THE RAVENSGATE CHRONICLES: UNHOLY AWAKENING

 “So, he had access to the entire house?”

 “Yeah, usually when I was around.
 For the most part, he took care of the outside.
 I gave him the keys so he could dust the place, take care of the plants in the room in the back of the house, water them, open the blinds for sunlight.
-He gave the keys right back when I needed them.”
+He gave the keys right back when I asked for them.”

 “He went into the house alone then?”

 “That he did.
 Is there anything wrong with the inside of the house?”

 “Not at all.
 He did a great job,” I said.
 Good thing I changed the locks, I thought.
 He could have made copies of the keys.
 “What’s his name?”

 Dale paused for a moment.
 “You know, for the life of me, I don’t remember.”
 He stared at the floor, seeming to gather his thoughts.
 Did he forget out of convenience?
 Or was he experiencing short-term amnesia?